3Hz

-3Hz Inc. (株式会社3Hz, Kabushiki-gaisha San Herutsu) was a Japanese animation studio established by ex-Kinema Citrus animators.
-Yuichiro Matsuka founded the studio in March 2013.
-The company is referred to as Studio 3 Hz in anime credits.
+3Hz Inc. (株式会社3Hz, Kabushiki-gaisha San Herutsu) was a Japanese animation studio established by ex-Kinema Citrus animators, and founded by Yuichiro Matsuka in March 2013.
+The company is referred to as Studio 3Hz in anime credits.

-On June 17, 2024, 3 Hz announced that it had transferred its animation planning and production business to A-1 Pictures.
-The company added that its business will continue at A-1 Pictures.
-Studio 3 Hz and the official X account for the Sword Art Online Alternative: Gun Gale Online II anime confirmed the same staff who have been working on the anime will continue to work on the anime at A-1 Pictures.
+On June 17, 2024, 3Hz announced that it had transferred its animation planning and production business to A-1 Pictures, adding that its business will continue at A-1 Pictures.
+This is further confirmed by the studio and the Sword Art Online Alternative: Gun Gale Online's X accounts that the same staff involved in the series, will continue to work at A-1 Pictures.